 One way you can do this is to make your kids little crustless sandwiches with the Cut-N-Seal.
 When you use this, the bread forms a little crust-free pocket with your kids’ favorite ingredients inside.
 Another option is to make them finger-friendly foods.
 Use the Core & More to pack your kids a bunch of little melon balls—the melon will give them plenty of vitamins and nutrients, and they’ll have so many tiny bits to enjoy that their lunch will feel like a feast!

 4. Store Safely

 The healthiest lunch in the world isn’t actually healthy if you end up with food poisoning.
 That’s why it’s so important to make sure you’re storing foods properly.
 This is particularly true if anything needs to stay cool.
 If you don’t have an insulated lunch box and some kind of ice pack, a half an hour in the car or on the bus is enough to let icky bacteria get to work in your mayonnaise.

 “Food can go bad in 30 minutes at room temperature.”

-If your drive is longer than 30 minutes, or if you there isn’t access to a refrigerator, make sure you're keeping everything cool.
+If your drive is longer than 30 minutes, or if you don’t have access to a refrigerator, make sure you’re keeping everything cool.
 You can grab an ice pack, or you can use items like the Cool & Serve trays, which keep foods well-organized and at a safe temperature for hours.